harvardinformatics/nanopore-assembly/Nanopore_quickstart.md

 # A quick-start guide to Nanopore assembly
 This guide is intended as a brief overview guiding you through steps of generating an assembly from single molecule real-time (SMRT) sequencing using Oxford Nanopore, from initial sample preparation to a finished assembly.
-A more detailed summary and comparison of methods can be found at XXX.

 ## Pipeline overview:
 The general steps for an assembly using Oxford Nanopore Technology (ONT) is as follows: